 This t-valve has top male and bottom female connections that are 3/8" compressions threads.
 Install this t-valve between your current toilet supply hose and the shut-off at the wall.
 The third outlet is a 1/2' pipe thread so you can connect the bidet seat of your dreams to your skirted toilet.

-- For TOTO washlets, Please use the extension hose for skirted toilets instead.
+- OR use the extension hose for skirted toilets instead

 - For non-electric bidets like the Alpha ONE V2 or GoBidet 2003c that use 3/8" compression threading, use the 3/8" compression brass t-valve instead.